Gauging tensor networks with belief propagation: Applications and benchmarks of belief propagation gauging

-In the previous section we presented results on gauging finite-size tensor network states using belief propagation.
+So far, we have mostly focused our attention on gauging finite tensor networks.
 Infinite tensor network states are, however, an important branch of research on tensor networks as they allow computations which work directly in the thermodynamic limit.
 There is extensive literature on gauging infinite tensor network states \cite{Jiang2008, Kalis2012, Ran2012, Phien2015}.
-Here we demonstrate how our belief propagation gauging routine can be used to gauge an infinite TNS and directly compute observables.
+Here we demonstrate how our belief propagation gauging routine can be used to gauge an infinite TNS and to compute observables under the BP approximation.
 Specifically, consider an infinite TNS which can be constructed by repeated translation of a finite tensor network.
-We can use belief propagation gauging to determine the corresponding bond and local tensors which transform the infinite TNS into the Vidal gauge.
-Specifically, one can take the tensor network state over the finite unit cell, add in appropriate periodic boundary conditions (in the form of additional bonds on the lattice), run BP on the periodic TNS and then use Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}) to determine the corresponding bond tensors and local tensors which yield the periodic TNS in the Vidal gauge.
+We can use belief propagation gauging to determine the corresponding bond and site tensors which transform the infinite TNS into the Vidal gauge.
+Specifically, one can take the tensor network state over the finite unit cell, add in appropriate periodic boundary conditions (in the form of additional bonds on the lattice), run BP on the periodic TNS and then use Eqs. (\ref{Eq:MessageTensorSVD}), (\ref{Eq:GammaV}), and (\ref{Eq:LambdaV}) to determine the corresponding bond tensors and site tensors which yield the periodic TNS in the Vidal gauge.
 It can be proven that these tensors are exactly those that transform the infinite TNS into the Vidal gauge.
-Fig. \ref{fig:InfiniteTNS} illustrates gauging an infinite TNS for the square lattice with a $2 \times 2$ unit cell --- although we emphasize our method is independent of the network structure and can be easily applied to unstructured unit cells \cite{Jahromi2019}.
-In order to demonstrate this procedure computationally, we consider the TNS corresponding to the square root state of the Ising partition function on an infinite square lattice.
-The local tensors $T_{v}$ are all identical, with $z =4$, and their construction is described in Ref. \cite{Verstraete2006, TensorNetworkBeliefPropagation2}.
+Fig. \ref{fig:InfiniteTNS} illustrates gauging an infinite TNS for the square lattice with a $2 \times 2$ unit cell --- although we emphasize our method is independent of the network structure and can be easily applied to unstructured unit cells in arbitrary dimensions \cite{Jahromi2019}.
+In order to demonstrate this procedure computationally, we consider the TNS corresponding to the square root of the Ising partition function on an infinite square lattice.
+The site tensors $T_{v}$ are all identical, with $z =4$, and their construction is described in Refs. \cite{Verstraete2006, TensorNetworkBeliefPropagation2}.
 As a representation of the infinite TNS we take the same tensors as the finite case but on the vertices of a $3 \times 3$ unit cell with periodic boundary conditions in both horizontal and vertical directions.
 We gauge this state with our belief propagation gauging routine and also gauge the same state but on a finite, open boundary $L \times L$ lattice.
 In Fig. \ref{Fig:NF3}a, upon gauging the state, we approximately measure $\langle S^{z}_{v} \rangle$: